Argyll Community Housing Association

 Welcome to ACHA

 ACHA is a community led organisation directed by a voluntary Board of Management supported by Area Committees.
-As Scotland’s eighth largest housing association, ACHA houses 17% of the population of Argyll and Bute and employs around 200 staff.
+As Scotland’s eighth largest housing association, ACHA houses over 10% of the population of Argyll and Bute and employs around 200 staff.

 Argyll Community Housing Association (ACHA) is a Registered Social Landlord providing more than 5000 affordable homes for rent.
 We aim to be a modern Landlord of choice in Argyll and Bute by meeting housing need and providing high quality services.